Rishiraj-S/Research-Project-under-Mr.-PK-Gupta/README.md

+# Market Intelligence for GenAI Partnerships with Dell

-# This repository contains projects I completed during my **Data Science Internship in AI Market Intelligence & Strategy** under the mentorship of Mr. PK Gupta, Global CTO & APJC Presales Lead at Dell Technologies.
+This repository contains projects I completed during my **Data Science Internship in AI Market Intelligence & Strategy** under the mentorship of Mr. PK Gupta, Global CTO & APJC Presales Lead at Dell Technologies.

 ## Content:
 1. Project 1: Market Intelligence of GI7 companies in India and Australia in GenAI for insights and potential collaboration